+The word "time" is the most commonly used noun in the English language.
 Time is something that is fundamental to our lives.
-We live our lives regulated by time and we endure the seemingly ceaseless, unstoppable advance of time.
+We live our lives regulated by it and we endure the seemingly ceaseless, unstoppable advance of it.
 But what is time - the thing, the noun, the article?
-Surely we know this, it must be obvious - time is so intrinsic to our existence, and so ubiquitous to our lives that understanding it can't be difficult.
+Surely we know this, it must be obvious - time is so intrinsic to our existence, and so ubiquitous to our lives that understanding it can't be difficult?

-Or perhaps we do understand time, and it’s really a simple notion.
+But maybe we do understand time, and it’s really a simple notion.
 But the overuse, or misuse, of the word has clouded the definition.
 Should this quandary be in the realm of physics, cosmology or philosophy?
 I say it’s more a matter of semantics.

-The answers are all here - take your time...
+full - take your time...